 Persona 5 is one of the most popular JRPGs of all time.
-It effortlessly manages to combine diverse character explorations with thoroughly entertaining turn-based gameplay.
+It offers a great combination of interesting characters, detailed zones to explore, and entertaining turn-based gameplay.

 15. Persona 4 Golden (Persona <5)

-That isn’t to say that Persona 1 through 3 isn’t enjoyable by any means.
+That isn’t to say that Persona 1 through 3 aren’t enjoyable by any means.
 However, because these games are significantly older, some of the polish found in the newer titles is missing here.

 14. Persona 5 Strikers

-Persona 5 Strikers takes the characters you’ve grown attached to over the course of your Persona 5 adventure, and repurposes them in a Dynasty Warriors Hack-and-Slash!
+Persona 5 Strikers takes the characters you’ve grown attached to over the course of your Persona 5 adventure, and repurposes them in a Dynasty Warriors-style hack-and-slash.

 13.Persona Q2: New Cinema Labyrinth

-Finishing off our Persona 5 recommendations that stay within the Persona universe, we have Persona Q2: New Cinema Labyrinth.
+Finishing off our group of recommendations from the Persona universe, we have Persona Q2: New Cinema Labyrinth.